sdbaner/VikunjaToDo/README.md

 Since the latest version has only two components, I am considering an older version 0.21.0 with three components i.e. frontend, api and database.

 ## Design Approach
 I am using AWS and deploying the application on EKS.
 I have used eksctl to quickly deploy the cluster with a vpc with a public and private subnets.
 The eks cluster is within the private subnet that is isolated from the internet.
-More: Network considerations](NetworkConsiderations.md)
+More: [Network considerations](NetworkConsiderations.md)

 The app uses three components